srdjanjovicic/iOS-Calculator/README.md

 # iOS-Calculator
 A simple calculator ios app made with Objective-C

-# Goals of app
+# Goals
-- Learn basics of Objective C app making.
+- Learn basics of Objective C.
 - learn basics of XCode.